Alfanous-team/alfanous/FAQ.rst

 ------------------
 How to Contribute?
 ------------------
-If you are coder, and want to participate in actively developing Alfanous :
+If you are a coder, and want to participate in actively developing Alfanous :

 #.
 Learning Git is essential, read about `Set up Git <https://help.github.com/articles/set-up-git>`_ and you can also try it online `here <http://try.github.com/levels/1/challenges/1>`_!
 #.
 Browse a `milestone <https://github.com/Alfanous-team/alfanous/issues/milestones>`_ and choose an open issue (or more) that fits your skills.